ytakefuji/bash-shell/README.md

 strength_conclusion.docx: how to make strong statements using data deduct_induct.pptx: reasoning for data scientist
 They were all encrypted.
-Use openssl command for decrypting.
+Use openssl command for decrypting. openssl command can be automatically installed by miniconda.
 </pre>

 0. What is a single character, a string?